Disney Publishing Worldwide: Disney Publishing Worldwide

 In April 1999, Buena Vista Publishing Group changed its name to Disney Publishing Worldwide, Inc. (DPW) with Hyperion Books transferred to Disney's ABC Television Group.

 Disney Publishing launched its first original comic book, W.I.T.C.H., in 2001.
 It was successful, selling one million copies per month by August 2004, and was adapted into an animated series.
 In mid-2001, DPW and Baby Einstein (which Disney acquired later that year) agreed to publish a baby book line to introduce fine art, foreign languages, poetry, and classical music.
 Gemstone Publishing licensed the rights to publish Disney comics from DPW beginning in June 2003.
 Following its collapse in June 2004, the CrossGen trademark and properties were purchased by DPW's educational publishing division that November for its reading aids, with additional publications based on CrossGen books.

-The Disney Consumer Products' Disney Fairies franchise debuted in September 2005, when Disney Publishing unveiled the novel Fairy Dust and the Quest for the Egg paired with a virtual world.
-The first book in The Kingdom Keepers series, based on Disney Parks and Disney Villains, was released August 29, 2005.
+The Disney Consumer Products Disney Fairies franchise debuted in September 2005, when Disney Publishing unveiled the novel Fairy Dust and the Quest for the Egg paired with a virtual world.
+The first book in the Kingdom Keepers series, based on Disney Parks and Disney Villains, was released on August 29, 2005.

-In 2005, Discover Magazine was sold to Bob Guccione Jr. and the Disney magazine was shut down.
+In 2005, Discover Magazine was sold to Bob Guccione Jr., and the Disney magazine was shut down.
 In February 2006, Wondertime magazine, which focused on mothers of children up to age six, was launched.
-DPW licensed out CrossGen to Checker Publishing Group to reprint comic book series as trade paperback editions starting in February 2007.
+DPW licensed CrossGen to Checker Publishing Group to reprint the comic book series as trade paperback editions starting in February 2007.

-In February 2007, Disney merged its kids and family focused television, online, radio, and publishing businesses' advertising sales and promotion teams into Disney Media Advertising Sales and Marketing Group, all of which were overseen by the presidents of Disney Channels Worldwide, Walt Disney Internet Group, and DPW.
+In February 2007, Disney merged its kids and family-focused television, online, radio, and publishing businesses' advertising sales and promotion teams into Disney Media Advertising Sales and Marketing Group, all of which were overseen by the presidents of Disney Channels Worldwide, Walt Disney Internet Group, and DPW.
 DPW canceled Disney Adventure with its November 2007 issue.

 By 2009, Disney Publishing Worldwide was organized into three divisions: Global Book Group, Disney English, and Global Magazines with four revenue areas: Global Magazines, Global Books, U.S. Magazines, and Disney English.
 Disney Publishing launched Disney Digital Books on September 29 with five hundred books online.
 In 2009, Disney Press released Fairest of All: A Tale of the Wicked Queen, the first of the Villains book series written by Serena Valentino.

 Disney Publishing Worldwide (India), a division of Walt Disney Company (India), announced a licensing agreement in April 2009 with local publisher Junior Diamond to publish Disney comic books, in both English and Hindi.
 On December 8, 2010, DPW's India unit signed a multi-year contract with India Today Group to print and distribute Disney comics in India.

 With few books issued under the imprint, Marvel Worldwide and Disney Books Group relaunched the Marvel Press imprint in 2011 with the Marvel Origin Storybooks line.
-In November DPW announced a new publication, FamilyFun Kids, a bi-monthly magazine with kids' craft, games, puzzles, and recipes.
+In November DPW announced a new publication, FamilyFun Kids, a bi-monthly magazine with kids' crafts, games, puzzles, and recipes.
 In January 2012, DPW agreed to sell Family Fun Magazine to the Meredith Corporation.